-- Social or Behavioral Sciences: a minimum of nine credit hours of courses marked with an (S) in the bulletin; subjects include ANTH, ECON, PS, PSYC, and SOC. - At least two (S) courses on the 300-level or above for students matriculating Fall 2015 or later; one 300-level (S) course for students who started their degree before fall 2015. - Courses from at least two different fields.

-Note: There is no requirement that any of the (S) courses be at the 100- or 200-level.
+- > Social or Behavioral Sciences: a minimum of nine credit hours of courses marked with an (S) in the bulletin; subjects include ANTH, ECON, PS, PSYC, and SOC. - At least two (S) courses on the 300-level or above. - Courses from at least two different fields. - Note: There is no requirement that any of the (S) courses be at the 100- or 200-level.
 PSYC 301, Industrial Psychology, is strongly recommended for ITM undergraduates.

-- > Seventh Course in Humanities or Social Science: Three courses must be completed in humanities and three courses must be completed in social and behavioral science, but the seventh course in the 21-hour Humanities and Social or Behavioral Sciences requirement may be selected from humanities, social or behavioral science, or any COM course except COM 101 or COM 111.
-This gives you the opportunity to take courses such as Technical Communication, Communication in the Workplace, Document Design, and Verbal and Visual Communication as part of your Core Curriculum requirements - ✓ Natural Science or Engineering: 10 credit hours
+HUM 200 is the prerequisite for all upper-level PS, SOC, or SSCI courses, but not PSYC. - > Seventh Course in Humanities or Social Science: Three courses must be completed in humanities and three courses must be completed in social and behavioral science, but the seventh course in the 21-hour Humanities and Social or Behavioral Sciences requirement may be selected from humanities, social or behavioral science, or any COM course except COM 101 or COM 111.
+This gives you the opportunity to take courses such as Technical Communication, Communication in the Workplace, Document Design, and Verbal and Visual Communication as part of your Core Curriculum requirements

+- Natural Science or Engineering: 10 credit hours